Where to stay in Kyoto: My favourite areas and hotels

 • Rating: 9.0

-• Hotel Forza Kyoto Shijo Kawaramachi offers well-appointed rooms with modern amenities and free WiFi.
+• Hotel Forza Kyoto Shijo Kawaramachi offers well-appointed, western style rooms with modern amenities and free WiFi.
 The hotel’s central location allows easy access to Kyoto’s main attractions.
 Guests appreciate the clean, comfortable rooms and friendly staff, noting the good value for money.
-The breakfast options are also highly rated, providing a convenient and satisfying start to the day.
+The breakfast options are also highly rated, providing a convenient start to the day.

 Sotetsu Fresa Inn Kyoto-Kiyomizu Gojo